WHO endorses use of HIV medicines for prevention

-The United Nations agency made its suggestion on Friday, four days after U.S. regulators approved use of Gilead Sciences Inc's Truvada for people who are not infected but may engage in sexual activity with HIV-positive partners.
-The concept is known as pre-exposure prophylaxis, or PrEP.
+The United Nations agency made its suggestion on Friday, four days after U.S. regulators approved use of Gilead Sciences Inc's (GILD.O) Truvada for people who are not infected but may engage in sexual activity with HIV-positive partners.
+The concept is known as pre-exposure prophylaxis (PrEP).

 Truvada, which combines the anti-HIV drugs tenofovir and emtricitabine in one pill, is widely used to treat people already infected with the virus that causes AIDS.
 The medicine, which costs almost $14,000 a year in the United States, is the first treatment also approved for prevention.